MICA-MNI/ENIGMA/docs/source/pages/loadct_doc/index.rst

 Load subcortical volume data
 ------------------------------------
-Subcortical grey matter volume data regroup 12 subcortical regions, bilateral hippocampus, and bilateral ventricles.
+Subcortical grey matter volumes regroup data from 12 subcortical regions, bilateral hippocampus, and bilateral ventricles.

 ..
 DANGER::
      The column order from ENIGMA-derived subcortical volume matrices does not match our subcortical